cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/mbexamine.rst

 ..

-        Examine the mailbox hierarchy rooted at *user.jsmith* comparing index records to the actual message files.
+        Examine the mailbox hierarchy rooted at *user.jsmith* comparing index records to the actual message files in the mailbox directory.

 .. only:: html